 - inappropriate food bowl size – too big, too deep

 - noisy and busy environment- too many people walking around or loud thunderstorms

 - too big portions – so your Maltipoo eats as much as he needs but it seems like he is not eating enough

 - psychological causes such as a new baby in the house or a new pet in the house

-- wide range of diseases (almost every disease has a lack of appetite as one of the symptoms) – liver or kidney disease, pancreatitis, lung or neurological disease, blood diseases, dental issues, parasitic infection, abdominal issue, upset stomach…
+- wide range of diseases (almost every disease has a lack of appetite as one of the symptoms) – liver or kidney disease, pancreatitis, lung or neurological disease, blood diseases, dental issues, parasitic infection, abdominal issues, upset stomach…

-How to know if you have a picky eater or something is not right with your Maltipoo’s health?
-What to do if your dog is just fussy eater?
+How to know if you have a picky eater or if something is not right with your Maltipoo’s health?
+What to do if your dog is just a fussy eater?
 How long the dogs can go without food?
 When is the moment to take him to the vet?
 What can you do to improve his appetite?
 How much food is enough for your Maltipoo?
 How many calories does he need on daily basis?
 Keep reading to find out…

 What If Your Maltipoo Won’t Eat Dog Food?